Home HSE Articles Hierarchy Of Control; What It Is & How It Works

 4. use water-based paints instead of solvent-based paints

-This involve designing a solution that controls the hazard at its source.
+This involves designing a solution that controls the hazard at its source.

 For Example;